Even if you never actually see your client or customer in person. In fact, I would even say it’s MORE important.

 But if you’re always striving to make sure everything is easy to use, access, and understand, it’s going to feel seamless.
 Which is going to make your audience feel like you are 1- Super professional and organized and 2- Incredibly helpful.

 One great example of this is Apple.
+I get that not everyone is an Apple fan, but there is a reason why so many people love their products.
 When you have multiple Apple devices you can easily send files back and forth, share WiFi passwords, and more.
-That kind of convenience is why their fans are so loyal and will continue to pay extra for their products.
+That kind of convenience is why their fans are so loyal and will continue to pay extra for the experience that their products give.

 One of the most powerful things you can do to build a phenomenal brand experience that keeps people coming back for more is to overdeliver.
 And the best part is there are so many ways you can do this!